 - Unsuitability of investment products

 - Investor fraud by broker-dealers, financial advisors, and other financial professionals

 - Unauthorized accounts being opened

-- Financial advisor employment disputes, such as defamation, breach of contract, fraudulent inducement, and promissory note cases
+We also represent financial advisors in employment disputes, such as defamation, breach of contract, fraudulent inducement, and promissory note cases.

 Why You Need an Attorney on Your Side

 Fighting back against a financial institution’s wrongful conduct can seem an insurmountable challenge.
 Fortunately, Vernon Litigation Group’s attorneys have extensive experience representing investors and financial advisors against financial institutions in the FINRA arbitration process.
 Our litigation practice is built to resolve disputes, regardless of how big or well-funded the opposing party might be.

 Vernon Litigation Group fights for our clients’ position regardless of how nuanced or complex the case might be.
 Our Naples financial institution dispute attorneys are available to meet with you in person or by phone to discuss the specifics of your case and determine how best to proceed.
 We offer legal services in English and Spanish and can provide same-day appointments upon request.

 Our Client Testimonials